 If you read the Bible carefully, you might come away with the impression that God is obsessed with the oppressed.
 God hates oppression.

 God knows our hearts and our natural inclination to selfishness.
 He knows that our sinfulness may lead us to oppress others.

-The Old Testaments’ books of the Law warned the Israelites against the oppression of others.
+The Old Testament books of the Law warned the Israelites against the oppression of others.

-You would think that a nation that had suffered such cruelty would violently be opposed to oppressing anyone else.
+You would think that a nation that had suffered such cruelty would violently oppose oppressing anyone else.
 But sadly, this was not the case.

-In Amos chapter five, we are given two specific ways that the Israelites oppressed their countrymen.
+In Amos chapter five, there are two specific ways that the Israelites oppressed their fellow citizens.
 The first was excessive taxation.
 In verse 11, the author notes that the poor are taxed so that the rich and powerful can build stone mansions.
 The second was the perversion of justice.
 In verses 7-12, the author describes a corrupt court system that favored the rich, powerful, and influential over the poor.

-As a white American, I cringe as I read these passages because they feel like they were written to my generation.
+As a white American, I cringe as I read these passages because they feel like they were written to me and my generation.

 I may not have instituted the system of slavery, but I have indirectly benefited from it.

 My silence in response to the inherent racism around me is deafening.
-I can no longer claim ignorance or that the death of another person of color by law enforcement is the exception.
+I can no longer claim ignorance, or that law enforcement’s death of another person of color is the exception.